 Preservation Program Adjustments.
-Excluding salaries and benefits, the Commission requests \$0.5 million, which is \$8,417 less than enacted from all funds for its preservation programs, including \$9,255 more from general revenues and \$17,672 less from restricted receipts.
+Excluding salaries and benefits, the Commission requested \$0.5 million, which is \$8,417 less than enacted from all funds for its preservation programs, including \$9,255 more from general revenues and \$17,672 less from restricted receipts.
 The request includes \$0.4 million from restricted receipts for the Historic Preservation loan fund and \$57,200 from all funds for preservation operations.
 This reflects historical expenditures for preservation programs and shifts funding sources due to the increasingly limited use of those programs.
-The Governor recommends funding as requested.